Breathe in a happy home: 4 Benefits of good indoor quality

 "A good night's sleep can affect your mood and productivity," says healthy home expert Holly Rhodes.
 "If you can identify what is in your air and decrease pollutants and allergens, you'll be able to breathe easily and deeply throughout the night."

 4. Children do better with cleaner air

-Studies show that better air quality improves children's health and academic success.
+Studies show that better air quality improves children's health and academic success6.
 If students have allergies or asthma, poor indoor air quality can set them off, making it difficult for children to concentrate while dealing with respiratory symptoms.
-Also, just like poor indoor air quality can lead to sluggishness after sleep, children breathing polluted air tend to feel more fatigued.
+Also, just like poor indoor air quality can lead to sluggishness after sleep, children breathing polluted air tend to feel more fatigued7.